Universal Television: 2004–present

-NBC Universal Television Studios was formed in 2004 from NBC Studios and Universal Network Television after NBC and Universal merged.
-On June 14, 2007, NBC Universal Television Studio was renamed Universal Media Studios (UMS) as the unit would be also developing entertainment for the web.
+NBC Universal Television Studio was formed in 2004 from NBC Studios and Universal Network Television after NBC and Universal merged.
+On June 14, 2007, Universal Media Studios (UMS) became its successor as the unit would be also developing entertainment for the web.
+On September 12, 2011, it was changed back to simply Universal Television and a new logo was introduced.

 On July 21, 2009, Universal Cable Productions was split off from UMS and placed into NBCUniversal Cable Entertainment Group division.
-On September 14, 2011, Universal Media Studios was renamed to Universal Television.
 In October 2019, Universal Television was transferred from NBC Entertainment to NBCUniversal Content Studios.